A Closer Look at Matching

 The Intended Parent Profile

-When an Intended Parent(s) retains us, they are asked to create a profile about themselves as well.
+When an intended parent(s) retains Growing Generations, they are asked to create a profile about themselves as well.
 This profile is very similar to the one you’ve just created.
 Once they’ve finished their profile it is delivered to their case specialist.
-This profile remains active in our database until the IP(s) is matched with a gestational surrogate.
+This profile remains active in our database until the intended parent(s) are matched with a gestational surrogate.

-Someone in the Growing Generations’ admissions team is constantly reviewing surrogate and IP profiles to find pairings that work well on paper.
+Someone from the Growing Generations’ admissions team is constantly reviewing surrogate and intended parent profiles to find pairings that may work well together.
 This individual plays match maker.
 The pairings are often based on similarities in key areas including fetal reduction preferences, desired communication levels, and legal geographic compatibility.
-Once our “match maker” believes she has a match, you will receive the profile of the Intended Parent(s).
+Once our “match maker” believes we have a match, you will receive the profile of the intended parent(s).

-Profile exchange generally begins after medical clearance is issued, this way no Intended Parents will see a surrogate’s profile before she has been cleared to proceed.
-As a rule, you will only receive one profile at a time.
-Once you receive and review the profile, you have a choice to accept or deny the opportunity to work with these intended parents.
-If you accept, your profile will then be sent on to the intended parents.
+Profile exchanges generally begin after all your paperwork has been received and the doctor has reviewed and approved your records.
+We may also have your insurance pre-approval from Lloyd’s of London around this time as well.
+You will only receive one intended parent profile at a time.
+Once you receive and review the profile, you will have the choice to accept or deny the opportunity to work with those intended parents.
+If you accept their profile, your profile will then be sent on to the intended parents.

 The intended parents will then review your story, information, and pictures to decide if they’d like to work with you.
 They too will have the choice to accept or deny the potential match.
-As you will be aware that you’re being considered, the IPs are generally asked to provide us with an answer within 48 hours.
+The intended parent(s) are generally asked to provide us with an answer within 48 hours.

 During the meeting a Growing Generations’ employee will mediate and lead discussion between the two parties.
 Conversation will cover many of the things already discussed in your profile.
 Each side will also be given the opportunity to ask questions of one another.

-At the close of the match meeting, each party is given 24 hours to consider the match one more time.
-By the close of those 24 hours, we ask each side to either accept or deny the match one last time.
+At the close of the match meeting, each party is given twenty four hours to consider the match one more time.
+By the close of those twenty four hours, we ask each side to either accept or deny the match one last time.
 If both sides confirm the match, then you are officially matched!